KPTR (AM): Early years

-The following year, KGBS changed its call letters to KVL.
+The following year, KGBS changed its call sign to KVL.
 In the 1930s, it broadcast on 1370 kilocycles with only 100 watts of power.
 The studios were in the L.C.
 Smith Tower in downtown Seattle.

-The call letters became KEEN in 1936 and KEVR in 1940.
+The call sign became KEEN in 1936 and KEVR in 1940.
 When the North American Regional Broadcasting Agreement (NARBA) took effect in 1941, KEVR moved to 1090 kHz.
 It got a boost to 250 watts, but still only a fraction of its current output.
 In the early 1940s, the station was owned by the Evergreen Broadcasting Company, with its studios still in Smith Tower.

 KING

-In 1947, broadcasting pioneer Dorothy Bullitt bought KEVR and almost immediately asked for permission to change the call letters to KING (for King County, Washington).
+In 1947, broadcasting pioneer Dorothy Bullitt bought KEVR and almost immediately asked for permission to change the call sign to KING (for King County, Washington).
 Bullitt was a rare female executive in the male-dominated broadcasting industry.
 After Bullitt bought the call sign from a merchant ship, the FCC granted the request to change to KING a few months later.
 Bullitt incorporated her broadcast holdings as King Broadcasting Company.

 In 1948, King Broadcasting acquired KRSC-TV and KRSC-FM, changing their call letters to KING-TV and KING-FM.
 KRSC-TV had only been on the air eight months before King Broadcasting took it over.
 KING-FM first signed on in 1947.
 After initially simulcasting KING (AM), KING-FM began adding classical music in the evening and eventually classical became its full-time format.

 Under the Bullitts' watch, the once-small station became a powerhouse in Seattle during the 1950s and 1960s.
 The "Mighty 1090" featured legendary radio personalities such as Frosty Fowler, Ray Court, Mark Wayne, Buzz Lawrence, and late night talk with Irving Clark's Clark on King.
-The station was an NBC Radio Network affiliate.
+The station was an affiliate of the NBC Radio Network.
 Its local news often used KING-TV anchors.
 The format of music was middle of the road (MOR), but also mixed in jazz, bossa nova and some swing.
 When compared to its chief rival KJR, KING had a light-hearted and upbeat direction, an opposition to KJR's more hip direction, but not being as staid as KIRO.
 Some late 1960s personalities defected to KIRO.
 Bob and Jim, a duo team, was brought in from KREM in Spokane, and personality Larry Nelson came aboard from KOMO.